ErikAugust/shipyard-cli/README.md

 >
 > -- <cite>David Allen</cite>

-Shipyard saves your data in JSON files in the `data` directory.
+Shipyard saves your data (lists and configuration) in a single JSON file, `shipyard.json`.

 ### To Do List
-Upon creation of the first to-do item, `data/lists.json` is created.
+Upon creation of the first to-do item, `shipyard.json` is created.

 Here is an example of the object structure:
 ```
 {
     "inbox": [